 top of page

-Getting an Autism Diagnosis as an Adult in Canada
+Getting an Autism Diagnosis as an Adult in Canada: Step-by-Step Guide

-If you believe you were undiagnosed, you may begin to explore the possibility of a diagnosis as an adult.
-This can be especially true as you start to consider if autism runs in your family, gain a deeper understanding of your challenges, and reflect on whether it may be a contributing factor.
+If you suspect you might be autistic, you may begin to explore the possibility of a diagnosis as an adult.
+This can be especially true as you start to consider if autism runs in your family, and reflect on whether autism may be a contributing factor in your challenges.

 However, the decision to pursue a diagnosis is entirely up to you and what fits your needs.